Recognizing Dementia Symptoms and Signs and What You Can Do About It

 MCI / Alzheimer’s Questionnaire

-The sooner you diagnose symptoms of MCI or Alzheimer’s, the sooner you can take steps to address the problem.
-The following 21-question test is designed to measure mild cognitive impairment and your risk of developing Alzheimer’s disease.
+The following 21-question test is designed to measure MCI and your risk of developing Alzheimer’s disease.

 The questions are intended to be answered by a spouse, close friend, or other loved one.

-While the Alzheimer’s Questionnaire is considered quite accurate, it should not be used as a definitive guide to diagnosing mild cognitive impairment or Alzheimer's disease, but as a tool to test whether your loved one needs further assessment.
+While the questionnaire is considered quite accurate, it should not be used as a definitive guide to diagnosing MCI or Alzheimer's disease, but as a tool to test whether your loved one needs further assessment.

 Use this questionnaire to test whether a person's memory loss needs further assessment.